 Whether it’s because we’ve gotten wrapped up in the Myth of Perfect Parenting, or because we’ve genuinely messed up – we all feel that aching Mom Guilt sometimes.

 Today we’re specifically focusing on how to deal with overwhelming guilt when you’ve made a mistake and how to use them as a catalyst for positive action.

 IT FEELS TERRIBLE to lose it with your kids.

 And then comes the mom guilt.

-When those feelings of guilt wash over me, it is all too easy to give up and think, “What does it matter, I ruined everything already.”
-Have you been there before?
+When those feelings of guilt become overwhelming we think, “What does it matter, I ruined everything already.”

 When we are in pain we are more likely to lash out.

 Positive Parenting is about finding the best in our children and in ourselves.

 From the book Parenting with Positive Guidance (affiliate link):